ExposureNotification/website/content/_index.md

 ## What happens next?

-Developers: When building apps to aid this pandemic, adopt the DCTA Rights to build the most effective app without causing harm.
+Developers: When building apps to aid this pandemic, adopt the {{< dcta >}} Data Rights to build the most effective app without causing harm.

 Use them to guide your user stories and UX.
 The Rights have been reviewed and agreed upon by several organizations, however, the Rights are a live document.
 They will likely evolve to address new approaches and standards.
 Developers are at the frontlines and will need to help contribute to make sure that the Rights remain the standard.